Dynom/ERI/README.md

 # ERI
 Email Recipient Inspector, checks e-mail addresses and offers suggestions when there is suspicion of a typo.
-It uses an incremental validation approach and support learning
+It uses an incremental validation approach and support learning.
+The main goal of ERI is to reduce mistakes when dealing with e-mail addresses.

 ERI design goals:
 - Fast
     - Incremental expensiveness on checks syntax -> MX -> RCPT
-- Secure
+- Robust / Secure
     - Fuzzer tested
     - Rate limited
+    - Limited dependencies
 - Privacy conscious
     - Tries to hash the in-memory result to leak as little as possible on bugs / compromise
 - Reliable